 Terpenes are compounds that contribute to the flavor and scent of marijuana.

-These days people are paying more attention to what’s inside their marijuana.
-Cannabinoids like CBD and THC are both well known for their contribution to the “high”.
+These days, people are paying more attention to what’s inside their marijuana.
+Cannabinoids like CBD and THC are known for their contribution to the feeling of being “high”.

 But it turns out marijuana produces another group of compounds called terpenes.
 These terpenes are responsible for the different smells in the marijuana plant, and may have an impact on the effects of individual strains.

 Terpene profiles may someday be used to categorize different strains, providing users with more knowledge and freedom of choice.